-Last week Walt Disney began offering its movies for sale via the Internet in a deal with CinemaNow, the online delivery service.
+Last week the Walt Disney Co. began offering its movies for sale via the Internet in a deal with CinemaNow, the online delivery service.

 CinemaNow, based in Santa Monica, CA, said Disney's home video division, Buena Vista Home Entertainment, will offer movies on a download-to-own basis for PCs and portable devices on the same day they are available on DVD.